MariliaElia/sales-forecast-ml-models/README.md

 Developed as a course project in Business Analytics: Operational Research and Risk Analysis program at Alliance Manchester Business School.

+The code can be viewed through jupyter nmbviewer via this <a href="https://nbviewer.org/github/MariliaElia/sales-forecast-ml-models/blob/main/sales_forecast_ml_models.ipynb">link</a>.

 # Project Overview

 The objective of this project is to build a predictive model to forecast 6 weeks of daily sales for 1,115 drug stores in Europe.